In 3 Easy Steps...

 Select the meeting for this presentation

-Once you’re logged in, you’ll see a list of meetings that are eligible for inserting.
+Once you’re logged in, you’ll see a list of meetings that are eligible for insertion.
 Click on the meeting you’ll be using in this presentation.

 Select the slide for this presentation